gvwilson/sdxpy/src/viewer/index.md

 screens put (0, 0) in the upper left rather than the lower left, and increasing values of Y move down rather than up.
 What's more,
-the curses library uses (row, column) coordinates, so we have to remember to write them as (y, x) rather than (x, y).
+the curses module uses (row, column) coordinates, so we have to remember to write them as (y, x) rather than (x, y).

 The other oddity in this function is that